Faculty And Staff

 I coordinate various administrative and operational tasks at TATI, including providing classroom and office environment support, maintaining the library, and assisting with systems maintenance for student records and services.
 I am also the first point of contact at TATI for public inquiries about our programs via email and phone calls.
 I’m an undergraduate student majoring in Psychology with aspirations of pursuing a career in the field.
 While I’m still exploring the right modality to fit my future, I’m passionate about helping others and learning more about the mind.
 Outside of academics, I’m a lover of restorative yoga, long walks, and hiking—activities that help me stay grounded.
 I also enjoy cooking, baking, and have a soft spot for animals, which led me to start a dog-walking side gig.
 I’m excited to be part of the team and eager to grow in both my professional and personal journey.
 I can be reached at contact@tati.on.ca.

-Thesis/Major Project Advisors
+Major Research Project Advisors

 Susan Beniston